Start9Labs/documentation/site/source/developer-docs/advanced/dev-tools/embassy-cli.rst

         embassy-cli auth login

-    and enter your Embassy Master Password at the prompt.
+    and enter your StartOS Master Password at the prompt.

 You can enter ``embassy-cli help`` or ``embassy-cli <option> help`` to get an overview of capabilities:

     .. code-block:: bash

-        Embassy CLI
+        Embassy-CLI

         USAGE:
             embassy-cli [OPTIONS] <SUBCOMMAND>